-There are a number of reasons why WordPress emails are going into spam folders.
+There are a number of reasons why WooCommerce emails are going into spam folders.
 Depending on your setup, we’ll troubleshoot and provide solutions to prevent your WordPress and WooCommerce notification emails going to the spam folder!

 Issues Sending WooCommerce Emails With Gmail

-So let’s assume you’re using your gmail email address to send emails from WordPress
+So let’s assume you’re using your gmail email address to send emails from WordPress and WooCommerce.

 I assume, what you actually mean is that in the “admin email” setting, you’ve set the address to your gmail account.

 Let’s explain what ACTUALLY happens when you do this.